 READ ALSO >>> HOW TO PROTECT KIDS ONLINE

 The Difference Between Email Scams and Phishing Scams

 There isn’t much of a difference actually.
 In fact, most people would say they are one and the same.
-Wikipedia defines phishing as the fraudulent attempt to obtain sensitive information such as passwords, usernames and credit card details (and, of course, money), often for malicious reasons, by hiding or disguising as a trustworthy entity in an electronic communication.
+Wikipedia defines phishing as the fraudulent or deceptive attempt to acquire sensitive information or data such as credit card details, passwords, and usernames (and, of course, there is always the ultimate goal, money), often for malicious reasons, by hiding or disguising as a trustworthy entity in an electronic communication.

 Sounds like those group of email scams you get in your inbox daily, right?
 Don’t be fooled. when it comes to Email Scams and Phishing Scams some servers have the ability to send out such emails at a rate of hundreds of thousands per minutes.
 The email that lands in your inbox was just one of so many original looking emails that went out to hundreds of thousands, probably millions, of people!

 Case Study: The Netflix Email Scam and Phishing Scams

 If you happen to check your email between Netflix binges and come across a message from the company saying your account is about to get suspended, don’t even try to open it—it’s certainly a scam.
 According to reports from Deadline, about 110 million Netflix subscribers have already been targeted with this phishing emails, asking them to update their personal/account information. *(Email Scams and Phishing Scams)